 - Body temp no higher than 98.6

-I recommend using these metrics instead of recommending certain dosages because the variability between individuals is very large depending on factors such as sensitivity and genetic variance.
+I recommend using these metrics instead of one-size-fits-all dosing recommendations because the variability between individuals is very large depending on factors such as sensitivity and genetic variance.

 A typical starting dose may be as low as 5-10mcg with an increase in dose by 5-10mcg every 10-14 days.

 More sensitive patients should start out at even lower doses while patients who have previously tolerated T3 medications in the past may be able to start at higher doses.

 Instead of thinking of Cytomel vs Synthroid I want you to think of them as a complementary pair.

 Some people do benefit from Cytomel only (in higher doses), but many people do well on a combination of T4 and T3.